CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

     If you are a new CSC user, please check these instructions on CSC [accounts](https://docs.csc.fi/accounts/).
 Check also the [SD Desktop user guide](https://docs.csc.fi/data/sensitive-data/sd_desktop/) and [CSC Sensitive Data Services for Research webpage](https://research.csc.fi/sensitive-data-services-for-research) for more information.

 ### Step 6: Export your results
 Once your analysis is completed, you can export the results from the computing environment.
-After that, data access will be revoked.
+After that, the data access will be revoked.
 To get access to the same dataset, you need to start a new application process.

 ## Data approval for Data Access Committee (DAC)
-Data Access Committee (DAC) is responsible for processing the data access applications and managing access rights to different datasets.
-In practice, DAC can approve or reject applications and revoke access rights in case of misuse.
+The Data Access Committee (DAC) is responsible for processing the data access applications and managing access rights to different datasets.
+In practice, the DAC can approve or reject applications and revoke access rights in case of misuse.

-Data Access Committee has been established during the data submission process and all the communication between DAC and the data applicant is managed using SD Apply.
+The Data Access Committee has been established during the data submission process and all the communication between the DAC and the data applicant is managed using SD Apply.
 Each DAC is linked to a specific dataset present in the SD Apply catalogue.
 DAC members can process data access applications separately, thus only one DAC member needs to approve or reject the application.
 The SD Apply user interface guides you during the data access revision process.

 ### Step 1: Login
 As a DAC member, you receive email notifications each time when an applicant applies for data access to the dataset you are associated with.

 To start processing applications, follow the link in your email or log in directly to SD Apply at <https://sd-apply.csc.fi/>.
-Login to SD Apply is possible either with user identity federation systems (Haka, Virtu and Elixir login) or with CSC login.
+Login to SD Apply is possible either with user identity federation systems (Haka, Virtu and ELIXIR login) or with CSC account.
 Use the identity provider your organisation/institution recommends.

 !!! note
     Always use the same identity provider when you log in to SD Apply because all your actions are connected to your login identity.